-2. Methods of Bridging
+- 2. Methods of Bridging - 2.1.

-2.1.
 Transparent Bridging

 As a favor to the uninitiated, let us first describe Transparent Bridging.
 Essentially, the bridges in a network operate as isolated entities, largely unaware of each others' presence.
-A Transparent Bridge maintains a Forwarding Database consisting of records, by saving the Source Address of each LAN transmission that it receives, along with the interface identifier for the interface it was received on.
+A Transparent Bridge maintains a Forwarding Database consisting of or records, by saving the Source Address of each LAN transmission that it receives, along with the interface identifier for the interface it was received on.
+Bridges which support Virtual LANs additionally keep the Virtual LAN ID in their forwarding database.
 It goes on to check whether the Destination Address is in the database, and if so, either discards the message when the destination and source are located at the same interface, or forwards the message to the indicated interface.
 A message whose Destination Address is not found in the table is forwarded to all interfaces except the one it was received on.
 This behavior applies to Broadcast/Multicast frames as well.